 Planning and Implementation Fund - is established to account for expenditures related to the preparation and implementation of the Watershed Management Plan.
+Property taxes and stormwater fees are committed for planning and implementation.

-Debt Service Fund - is established to account for the accumulation of resources for, and the payment of principal, interest and related costs of the \$5,875,000 General Obligation Bonds of 2002 and the \$2,795,000 General Obligation Crossover Refunding Bonds of 2007.
+Debt Service Fund - is established to account for the accumulation of resources for, and the payment of principal, interest and related costs of the \$3,945,000 General Obligation Crossover Bonds of 2011 and the \$2,795,000 General Obligation Crossover Refunding Bonds of 2007.